SL SelfLandlord

 The scope of complaints will be confirmed when the approved scheme is designated, but based on the Act and comparable schemes, tenants will be able to complain about:

-• Poor communication — not responding to repair requests or correspondence
+• Poor communication — not responding to repair requests or written correspondence

 • Unfair deposit deductions — excessive or unjustified charges at end of tenancy